houssem8520/object-application/README.md

 ---
 **NOTE**
-The oauth2 client is configured only to accept this callback `http://127.0.0.1:8080/auth/callback`.So if we change the port, the secured endpoints (start with `/secure`)will not work.
+The oauth2 client is configured only to accept this callback `http://127.0.0.1:8080/auth/callback`.
+So if we change the port, the secured endpoints (start with `/secure`)will not work.
 ---

 ### Objects API